MineKing9534/DiscordUtils/Readme.md

 You can then later access your bot instance from any place where DiscordUtils gives you access to the `DiscordUtils` instance, which helps to avoid static abuse.

+# Localization
+You can enable localization by calling the `setLocalizationManager` method on your `DiscordUtils` instance.
+You can provide a default locale that will be set as default value and a set of locales that you support.
+The third parameter is a `LocalizationFunction` that you can use to provide a localized description for a localization path.
+You can also change how the paths are generated automatically.

 # Managers

 The DiscordUtils library is split into multiple Managers to allow you to decide which features you want to use.